caleorourke/grunt-jekyll-pages/README.md

 ```

 ## Options
-You can use most of the configuration options available in the [Jekyll Documentation] (http://jekyllrb.com/docs/configuration).
+You can use most of the configuration options available in the [Jekyll Documentation](http://jekyllrb.com/docs/configuration).

 ### Global Configuration